Running Lighthouse CI when deploying Azure SWA

 ]

-Azure SWA action may deploy the app to a branch, so it will generate a random URL.
-You can access the URL using the output of the job using the syntax ${{ needs.<deploy_job>.outputs.static_web_app_url }}
+The Azure SWA action may deploy the app to a preview branch, generating a random URL.
+You can access this URL from the deploy job output using: ${{ needs.<deploy_job>.outputs.static_web_app_url }}

 .github/worflows/publish.yml (YAML)